Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 German Shepherds Age

-Compared to many other large breeds, German Shepherds actually live fairly long and happy lives, especially if they are kept active and regular visit the vet.
+Compared to many other large breeds, German Shepherds actually live fairly long and happy lives, especially if they are kept active and regularly visit the vet.
 While you may not want to think about your beloved pet entering his senior years, it is helpful to know exactly what you can expect from your dog’s life expectancy and when you should start treating your GSD like the senior that he is.

 Average Age for German Shepherds

-While some German Shepherds do live far beyond age thirteen, this is fairly uncommon and impossible to predict, especially if you do not know the lineage of your dog and what health problems they might encounter as they pass into old age.
+While some German Shepherds do live far beyond age 13, this is fairly uncommon and impossible to predict, especially if you do not know the lineage of your dog and what health problems they might encounter as they pass into old age.

 When you next take your German Shepherd to the vet, it would be worth your time to ask about your dog’s life expectancy, even if they are still fairly young.
 Your vet will be able to look at your dog’s current health and what issues they might have had in the past or that might be developing and in their early stages, and tell you how long they expect your dog to live.
 Your vet should also be able to tell you exactly what you should be doing in order to help your dog live as long as possible.